Tech-Society-SEC/smart-study-plan-generator/README.md

 Dataset Creation

-Created a synthetic dataset to simulate student profiles.
+Created a synthetic dataset of 2000 student profiles with realistic patterns.

 Dataset includes fields like: